m00zh33/Def/README.md

-(This works from a guest ACC, if you just want to gain arbitrary delete to bypass UAC, there are much easier ways!)
+(This potentially works from a guest ACC, if you just want to gain arbitrary delete to bypass UAC, there are much easier ways!)

+NOTE: THIS POC IS INCOMPLETE, THERE IS STILL A TIMING ISSUE TO BE FIXED

 The purpose of this PoC is to gain arbitrary deletion rights as system (basically make windows defender delete whatever we want).
 This would work from a guest account (meaning you could delete drivers on school/library computers! :D).